laurelschwulst/elventy-laurel/e/fffff2.md

 More to come ...

 <div class="small-text">
-Thanks to Reuben Son, Jungsuh Rhee, Megan Pai, Jack Rieger, Peter Pelberg, and AV for guidance.
+Thanks to Reuben Son, Jungsuh Rhee, Megan Pai, Jack Rieger, Peter Pelberg, Min Guhong, and AV for guidance.
 </div>